Mushayrib

-Mushayrib (مشيرب; also spelled Musheireb) is a Qatari district located in the municipality of Ad Dawhah.
+Mushayrib (مشيرب; also spelled Musheireb and Msheireb) is a Qatari district located in the municipality of Doha.
 As of the 2010 census, the former district of Al Asmakh has been integrated into Mushayrib.
 It is one of the oldest districts of Doha, and contains Al Kahraba Street (also called Electricity Street), the country's first fully lit street.

 History

 In J. G. Lorimer's Gazetteer of the Persian Gulf first published in 1908, Mushayrib was described as a place where the town of Al Bidda obtained its water supply from, but described the water as brackish and scanty.
 Lorimer noted that it appeared to accommodate one of the only seven sizable date palm plantations in Qatar.

 The majority of Mushayrib's residents are expat workers.
 In 2014, the government forcibly evicted several hundred residents from the neighborhood in preparation for the development of several new up-scale buildings and the demolition of older buildings.